gipplab/AnnoMathTeX/README.md

 ### Saving the annotations
 To save the anntotations, simply click the "*save*" button at the top left of the page.
-This will write the annotations to a json file and create a csv file that can be used for the evaluation.
+This will write the annotations to a json file and create a csv file containing an evaluation table with comparison of the performance of the different sources.

 <p align="center">
   <img src="https://github.com/philsMINT/AnnoMathTeX/blob/master/media/save.gif"/>